 The Hotel Bellevue is another high-rated hotel in Cesky Krumlov.
 It is the best hotel for romantic getaways in the town centre and is 2 minutes away from the Český Krumlov Castle museum.

-Hotel Grand is a hotel right at the Municipal Square.
-Many tourists have said that the breakfast and afternoon tea at the Hotel Grand are grand.
+Hotel Grand is right at the Municipal Square.
+Many tourists have said that the breakfast and afternoon tea at the Hotel Grand is great.

-If you prefer the cozier, lived-in feel to a hotel room, you might live in an apartment or a pension.
+If you prefer the cosier, lived-in feel to a hotel room, you might live in an apartment or a pension.
 A pension is a guesthouse that provides you with a room and food.

 Many houses and apartments have converted to pensions due to the ever-increasing number of tourists.

 An apartment that is recommended is Apartment Soukenicka 44.
-The architecture of this building is inspired by the Gothic period and contains 3 rooms.
+The architecture of this building is inspired by the Gothic period and contains three rooms.
 They cater for up to 5 people.

 Another popular accommodation is Ubytovani Zamecke Schody.
 It is centrally located and at an equal distance from all the main attractions in the town.
 The entire home has single, double, and triple rooms.

-Pension Faber is a pension located in the historic centre of the town.
-Pension Faber is a historical building and is a part of the Latran Houses on Latran Street in the city centre.
+Pension Faber is a mansion located in the historic centre of the town.
+Pension Faber is a historical building and part of the Latran Houses on Latran Street in the city centre.

 If neither of the above appeals to you, you might like the budget hostels.
-Hostel Merlin is one of the best budget stays in town.
-It has amenities like a lounge, private parking spaces, a garden, and a terrace.
+Hostel Merlin is one of the best budget hotels in town.
+It has a lounge, private parking spaces, a garden, and a terrace.

-Hostel Havana is another great option if you want a budget stay.
-It consists of a total of 3 houses with 12 rooms and 40 beds.
+Hostel Havana is another excellent option if you want a budget stay.
+It consists of 3 houses with 12 rooms and 40 beds.
 The hostel has a marvellous view of the Vltava River.
 It also has a fully equipped kitchen, free WiFi, parking spaces, and canoes, rafts, or bicycles for rent.

 In summary, Cesky Krumlov is a small town in South Bohemia in the Czech Republic.
 And the town doesn’t have more than 20,000 residents.
 The town is also known as a place out of a fairytale.

 As a result, Cesky Krumlov has been recognized as a UNESCO World Heritage Site.
-It is also known as a tourist centre, for attracting the most tourists in the world.
+It is also known as a tourist centre, for attracting the most tourists worldwide.